The 6 Best Leather Bags for Men In 2023 | Messenger, Satchel, Duffle, Camera Bag

 Minimalist yet with a surprising number of pockets, you can choose between chrome and veg tan leather at a lower price than competitors — plus you can emboss your initials.

-Crafted from the finest Italian vegetable tanned leather money can buy, this is an heirloom piece that'll last generations and it has just the right amount of functionality.
+Crafted from the finest Italian vegetable tanned leather, this is an heirloom piece with just the right balance of deesign and functionality.

 Completely made by hand and vegetable tanned in France, this bag comes in two sizes to suit any camera and multiple pockets and tabs for filters, SD cards, a laptop, and more.